androidcodehunter/MemoPay/README.md

 <h1>Testing:</h1><br>
 For testing purpose the app used mockito, espresso, coroutine test and junit<br>
-Some basic unit & instrumentation test is performed to checkthe functionality.
+Some basic unit & instrumentation test is performed to check the functionality thoroughly.

+<h1>Local Cache/Database:</h1><br>
+Two table is used to store account and transaction related information which is

+class Account(@PrimaryKey accountNumber, name, balance, currency, isFavorite, isOnline, profilePic) Transaction(@PrimaryKey id, name, type, transactionAmount, currency, profileUrl, date, senderAccountNumber, receiverAccountNumber)

+For more information check the project implementation.